 What does Safe from Harm means?

-Safe from Harm is a set of actions designed to make sure that every person involved in Scouting is responsible and committed to protect children and young people inside or outside the Movement, so everyone can feel safe, at any time.
+Safe from Harm is a set of actions designed to ensure that every person involved in Scouting is responsible and committed to protecting children and young people inside or outside the Movement, so everyone can feel safe, at any time.

 In the context of Scouting, keeping children and young people safe from

-harm encompasses all areas of child and youth protection work and includes a full range of strategies, systems and procedures that aim to promote that the wellbeing, development and safety of children and young people is a priority in all Scouting-related activities.
+harm encompasses all areas of child and youth protection work.
+It includes a full range of strategies, systems and procedures that aim to promote that the well-being, development and safety of children and young people is a priority in all Scouting-related activities.

-Within the context of an NSO (National Scout Organisation), the implementation of the policy requires putting in place a systemic approach to prevent and react to situations that may affect the wellbeing, development and safety of children and young people.
+Within the context of an NSO (National Scout Organisation), implementing the policy requires putting in place a systemic approach to prevent and react to situations that may affect the well-being, development and safety of children and young people.

 Aim of the Project

 This project aims to strengthen the Safe from Harm capacity in the partner organisations by helping them to: